Combining Predictions of Auto Insurance Claims: General Methodology

-\paragraph*{SUM Error}
+\subsubsection{SUM Error}

-Here we define (relative) SUM error as $\Sigma_{i=1}^{n}(\hat{y}_{i}-y_{i})/\Sigma_{i=1}^{n}y_{i}$, the relative difference between the total predicted cost and the actual total cost.
-SUM error is a way to measure the deviance of the predicted claim cost from the actual claim cost.
+Here, we define (relative) SUM error as $\Sigma_{i=1}^{n_e}(\hat{y}_{i}-y_{i})/\Sigma_{i=1}^{n_e}y_{i}$, which is the relative difference between the total predicted cost and the actual total cost.
+SUM error is a way to measure the deviance of the total predicted claim cost from the actual total claim cost.
+Note that a SUM error with a small absolute value is preferred.